 - A. The purpose of this Age Dispensation Policy (Policy) is to provide access to Australian football for all Australians regardless of their ability.
-Nothing in this Policy should be read as limiting the types of adjustments that might be considered to accommodate this access. - B. The Mornington Peninsula Junior Football League recognise that it may be appropriate in some circumstances for reasonable adjustments to be made in order for a person with a Disability or with Physical Size or Development Considerations to be able to effectively participate in Australian football including, where appropriate, providing dispensation to allow an individual to play in the Mornington Peninsula Junior Football League below their chronological age.
+Nothing in this Policy should be read as limiting the types of adjustments that might be considered to accommodate this access. - B. The AFL and State Football Bodies recognise that it may be appropriate in some circumstances for reasonable adjustments to be made in order for a person with a Disability or with Physical Size or Development Considerations to be able to effectively participate in Australian football including, where appropriate, providing dispensation to allow an individual to play in an Australian football competition below their chronological age. - C. This Policy should be adopted by each Football Body to achieve this purpose and to ensure that a consistent approach is applied to age dispensation across Australian football.